-moreover, there exist two points $a$ and $b$ in $V$ and $\tau>1$ such that
+Moreover, there exist two points $a$ and $b$ in $V$ and $\tau>1$ such that

-and with $R_n\geq r_n^\tau\to\infty (n\to\infty)$ and $A_{n+1}\subseteq f(A_n)$. \end{theorem}
+and with $R_n\geq r_n^\tau\to\infty \, (n\to\infty)$ and $A_{n+1}\subseteq f(A_n)$. \end{theorem}

 We can give effective conditions to determine $D, d$ and $R_0$ in Theorem \ref{thm6}.
-We note that the condition which $D, d$ and $R_0$ satisfy is actually for the result of Lemma \ref{lem6} to hold.
-Therefore from the proof of Theorem 1.1 in \cite{Zheng8}, a rough calculation shows that $D, d$ and $R_0$ satisfying the following inequalities are available for Theorem \ref{thm6}: and
+We also note that the conditions that $D $, $ d$ and $R_0$ satisfy are chosen to guarantee the conclusion of Lemma \ref{lem6} to hold.
+Therefore from the proof of Theorem 1.1 in \cite{Zheng8}, a rough calculation shows that $D, d$ and $R_0$ satisfying the following inequalities are sufficient for Theorem \ref{thm6}: $\ R_0\geq D^dr_0$ and